eaboumrad/journal/journal.md

     * Set up the viewport meta for my html page...I din't thinki I could do responsive design on HTML this easily!

++ Hour 5: wrote my Geospatial Humanities assignment in markdown.
+I exported it to Word so I could add images, then exported it to PDF.

 ## Week 7

 + Hour 1: Kept working on my html document with [HTML Tutorial on W3 Schools](https://www.w3schools.com/html/html_basic.asp).